nrk/redis-lua/README.markdown

 ## License ##

-The code for redis-lua is distributed under the terms of the MIT license (see LICENSE).
+The code for redis-lua is distributed under the terms of the MIT/X11 license (see LICENSE).